juhojo/jigsaw_toxicity_classification/report.md

 Along with these, it is notable that the attribute `parent_id` could be used for training a model.
 The reason for this is that we think that the neural network should mark some difference between comments that start a thread versus ones that do not.

 Some of the comments have a label for identity.
-There are multiple identity attributes, each representing the identity that *is mentioned* in the comment.
+We were interested only of the identity attributes, which had more than `500` occurancies in the training data set.
+Each identity represents that *is mentioned* in the comment.
 The identities we are interested, as the ones used in the validation of the model, are:

 - male
 - female